 Work out how to convey your message in simple, clear terms.
 It is one of the most impactful marketing skills you can develop.
-You can read more of our thoughts on the subject of marketing to non-marketers in this article.
+(See our article on marketing to non-marketers for more on this topic).

-And even with all this, you still have to take into account the more general types of asshole behaviour you find in some businesses.
+And even with all this, you still have to factor in the more general types of asshole behaviour you find in some businesses.

 The managers who play politician rather than business leader.
-The one who are so focussed on their career progression, they don’t care who gets in the way.
+The ones so focussed on their career progression, they don’t care who gets in the way.